gymreklab/chips/README.md

 <a name="example"></a>

 ## 5. Usage Example
-In this toy example, we use this `sample.bed` as input for read simulation.
+In this toy example, we use the following `sample.bed` as input for read simulation.
 ```
+sample.bed:
 chr21    10001100   10001400    10
 chr21    10002500   10002800    20
 chr21    10004100   10004900    60